 Management plan implementation update

-Management plans identify the long-term strategic direction and vision for sites and provide a framework for how they will be managed, consistent with Parks Canada’s mandate, vision and strategic outcomes.
+Management plans identify the long-term strategic direction and vision for Parks Canada places.
+Plans provide a framework for site management, aligning with the Agency’s mandate, vision and strategic outcomes.
 Management plans are guiding documents for decision-making and planning.

-This annual update serves as a progress report to partners, stakeholders, and the public.
-It outlines how we’ve progressed in implementing Fort St. Joseph’s management plan.
+This annual update serves as a progress report to partners, stakeholders, and the public outlining our work in implementing the key strategies from the management plan over the last year.

 Key Strategy 1: From Remote Outpost to ‘Must See’ Attraction